johnpapa/angular-ngrx-data/docs/introduction.md

 Your component also subscribes to one or more of the service's `Observable` _selectors_ in order to reactively process and display entity state changes produced by those commands.

 _Ngrx-data_ is really just ngrx under the hood.
 The data flows in typical ngrx fashion.
 The following diagram illustrates the journey of a persistence `EntityAction` such as `QUERY_ALL` for the `Hero` entity type.

 ![flow diagram](images/action-flow.png)

 1. The view/component calls [`EntityService.getAll()`](entity-service.md), which dispatches the hero's `QUERY_ALL` [EntityAction](entity-actions.md) to the store.

+2. NgRx kicks into gear ...

-2. The _ngrx-data_ [EntityReducer](entity-reducer.md) reads the action's `entityName` property (`Hero` in this example) and forwards the action and existing entity collection state to the `EntityCollectionReducer` for heroes.
+    1. The _ngrx-data_ [EntityReducer](entity-reducer.md) reads the action's `entityName` property (`Hero` in this example) and forwards the action and existing entity collection state to the `EntityCollectionReducer` for heroes.

-3. The collection reducer picks a switch-case based on the action's `op` (operation) property.
+    1. The collection reducer picks a switch-case based on the action's `op` (operation) property.
 That case processes the action and collection state into a new (updated) hero collection.

-4. The store updates the _entity cache_ in the state tree with that updated collection.
+    1. The store updates the _entity cache_ in the state tree with that updated collection.

-5. _Ngrx_ observable selectors detect and report the changes (if any) to subscribers in the view.
+    1. _Ngrx_ observable selectors detect and report the changes (if any) to subscribers in the view.

-6. The original `EntityAction` then goes to the [EntityEffects](entity-effects.md).
+3. The original `EntityAction` then goes to the [EntityEffects](entity-effects.md).

-7. The effect selects an [EntityDataService](entity-dataservice.md) for that entity type.
+4. The effect selects an [EntityDataService](entity-dataservice.md) for that entity type.
 The data service sends an HTTP request to the server.

-8. The effect turns the HTTP response into a new _success_ action with heroes (or an _error_ action if the request failed).
+5. The effect turns the HTTP response into a new _success_ action with heroes (or an _error_ action if the request failed).

-9. _Ngrx effects_ dispatches that action to the store,
-which reiterates steps #2 through #5 to update the collection with heroes and refresh the view.
+6. _Ngrx effects_ ispatches that action to the store, which reiterates step #2 to update the collection with heroes and refresh the view.

 ## It's still _ngrx_

-This is a _library for ngrx_, not an ngrx alternative.
+> This is a _library for ngrx_, not an ngrx alternative.

 Every entity has its own actions.
 Every operation takes its unique journey through the store, reducers, effects, and selectors.
 You just let _ngrx-data_ create these for you.

 You can still add more store properties, actions, reducers, selectors, and effects.
 You can override any ngrx-data behavior for an individual entity type or for all entities.

 You can **see the _ngrx machinery_ at work** with the _redux developer tools_.
 You can listen to the flow of actions directly.
 You can **_intercept and override anything_** ... but you only have to intervene where you want to add custom logic.

 ### Show me

 This repository comes with a demo app for editing _Heroes_ and _Villains_ in the `src/client/app/` folder.

->Instructions to install and run it are in the repository [README](../README.md#install-and-run).
+> Instructions to install and run it are in the repository [README](../README.md#install-and-run).

 Here's a _slightly reduced_ extract from that demo to illustrate the essential mechanics of configuring and using _ngrx-data_.